mayukhchatterjee7029/uci_student_performance_analysis/README.md

-# 📊 Student UCI Students Performance Analysis
+# 📊 UCI Students Performance Analysis

 This Jupyter Notebook (`student_performance.ipynb`) focuses on the preprocessing steps for a student performance dataset.
 The goal of this project is to prepare the data for potential machine learning models that predict student grades (G1, G2, G3).